-Carnegie Women’s Health is an affiliate of Maternal Fetal Medicine Associates located just blocks away on 94th street.
+Carnegie Women’s Health is an affiliate of Maternal Fetal Medicine Associates (MFMA) located just blocks away on 94th street.
 They offer gynecologic services from a team of qualified and caring experts.
 No matter which stage of life you’re in, Carnegie Women’s Health is prepared to offer outstanding gynecological care in many areas.

 Your reproductive health touches many areas of your life, regardless of whether you’re planning to start or expand your family.
 The gynecologists at Carnegie Women’s Health work to understand your reproductive goals and ensure your health.
 Reproductive health includes the following conditions and treatments:

 Gynecological care for adolescents usually addresses issues such as abnormal bleeding, painful periods, contraception, vaginal infection, safe sex, and other concerns.
 Our team can ensure that teens feel comfortable and heard during their appointment.

 Bleeding outside of a normal menstrual cycle, periods longer than 7-9 days, or bleeding during menopause among other issues can be addressed by a gynecologist.

 There are many different forms of birth control that work in a variety of ways, including pills, injections, or implanted devices.
 We can help you determine which birth control is right for your health and lifestyle.

 Infertility affects about 15% of couples due to a variety of reasons.
 If you have been trying to conceive for 6-12 months without becoming pregnant, an evaluation with an OB/GYN can be helpful in figuring out the cause.